yichenshen/chimney/README.md

 > You might want to change the permissions for `database.yml` and `secrets.yml` to ensure security.

-Then, while ensuring that your database server is running, execute the following commands:
+Then, while ensuring that your database server is running, execute the following command:

 ```
-bundle exec rake assets:precompile db:create db:migrate RAILS_ENV=production
+$ bundle exec rake assets:precompile db:create db:migrate RAILS_ENV=production
 ```

 #### Server and URL